Praqma/staci/README.md

   - Copy the `.template` files in the `conf` folder to files with just a `.properties` extension
   - Edit your `.properties` files
+  - If you are not using Linux, you probably want to set `provider_type:virtualbox` in `staci.properties`
 - Start `docker`
 - Run `./staci.sh install` to install and start the stack